stvliu/thingsboard.github.io/_includes/docs/pe/user-guide/integrations/index.md

 **NOTE**:
 <br>
 The only mandatory parameters in the output JSON are **deviceName** and **deviceType**.
-Starting version 2.4.2, ThingsBoard also supports **assetName** and **assetType** instead of deviceName and deviceType.
+Starting version 2.4.2, GridLinks also supports **assetName** and **assetType** instead of deviceName and deviceType.
 {% endcapture %}
 {% include templates/info-banner.md content=difference %}

 {% capture difference %}
 **NOTE**:
 <br>
-Starting version 2.4.2, ThingsBoard also support optional **customerName** and **groupName**.
+Starting version 2.4.2, GridLinks also support optional **customerName** and **groupName**.
-Those parameters will cause ThingsBoard to automatically create customer and/or entity group and assign those entities to the customer and/or group.
+Those parameters will cause GridLinks to automatically create customer and/or entity group and assign those entities to the customer and/or group.
 {% endcapture %}
 {% include templates/info-banner.md content=difference %}